 If there are changes in circumstances or in the means or condition in life of the parties, they may request as follows:

 In Thailand, a child born out-of-wedlock is the legitimate child of the birth mother.
 The law does not consider the biological father as the legitimate father.
-Therefore, he shall have no legal rights over the child and he is not bound by law to pay child support.
+Therefore, he shall have no legal rights over the child and he is not bound by law to pay support.
 He will have the obligation to pay support after he acknowledges being the father, through child legitimization process.

 You can legitimate a father’s rights to a child through the following: